saloot/ADS2023/assignments.md

 Please hand in the *compiled* notebook (or the link to your *compiled* notebook on Google Colab/Github/Kaggle) **on the assignment page of Microsoft Teams**.

 **Due date:** Monday, Aban 25, 23:59

+### Assignment 7: Binary Classification Methods
+* On the database of your choice, practice measuring the following accuracy measures:
+    * 25 Points on the notebook running correctly.
+    * 5 Points: Logistic Regression for Classification (with F1-score above 0.75)
+    * 10 Points: SVM (with F1-score above 0.8)
+    * 5 Points: Kernel SVM (with F1-score above 0.8)
+    * 15 Points: KNN (with F1-score above 0.8)
+        * 10 Points on the algorithm implementation
+        * 5 Points: Tune for best number of neighbors (K)
+    * 15 Points: Decision Trees (with F1-score above 0.8)
+        * 10 Points on the algorithm implementation
+        * 5 Points: Tune for the best maximum depth to avoid overfitting
+    * 10 Points: Random Forests (with F1-score above 0.85)
+    * 15 Points on having sufficient explanations and overall readability of the notebook

+* All scores are easured on test set, which should be 20% of the whole dataset
+* You can use the [lab sessions's notebook](https://colab.research.google.com/drive/1NboSeFrXDwdKvETM7bsF628aPwKo2nPS?usp=sharing) as a guideline.

+**IMPORTANT NOTE**: In your notebook, **per cell**, please explain why you are doing that part (in natural language, Farsi or English).
+Also, you need to explain what you have gained/understood from that part.
+If you only provide code without the comments, *you will not get the full mark*.

+Please hand in the *compiled* notebook (or the link to your *compiled* notebook on Google Colab/Github/Kaggle) **on the assignment page of Microsoft Teams**.

+**Due date:** Monday, Azar 1, 23:59